 - Take a large teaspoon mixture and make balls with your hands (it might get messy), the size of walnuts and roll in desired extras.

 - Liquor: you can use cognac or Frangelico or any other you think goes well with caramel.
 Omit if making for kids.

 - Depending on the dulce de leche you use add 1-2 tablespoons extra coconut if fudge mixture is too soft.
 Same goes for the largest amount of powdered sugar in the recipe.

 - Besides sprinkles or coconut, you can roll the fudge balls in finely chopped nuts or ground cookies.

-Roll them in ground nuts or dip them in chocolate.
+- Coatings: roll them in ground nuts or ground cookies.